jamieroche1987/Tic-Tac-Toe/README.md

 ### INITIAL IDEA CONCEPT

 - My initial idea for the project was to create a game of Tic Tac Toe that can be played with friends and family
-- I wanted to make the website to stand out with the colors used.
+- I wanted to make the website stand out with the colors used.
-- I also wanted their to be a score board to keep track of who is winning the most games.
+ Ig also wanted there to be a score board to keep track of who is winning the most games.
 - My target audience is anyone who has an interest in playing tic tac toe with others

 * The Features I wanted the project to have are:

-  - To make the site easy read
   - Have a players score board
   - Look appealing with the color scheme
   - The user that wins the game starts the next game.